 Metamerism is the repetition of homologous body segments.
 This type of development can be seen in the Annelids, which include earthworms, leeches, tubeworms, and their relatives.
 It is also seen in a more advanced form in the Arthropods, such as crustaceans, insects, and their relatives.

 What is metamerism?
-Metarism is a biological phenomenon in which growth occurs by formation of linear and fundamentally similar structures, however all the structures (also known as segments) are not exactly similar.
+Metarism is a biological occurrence in which growth occurs by the formation of linear and fundamentally similar structures.
+However, all the structures (also known as segments) are not exactly similar.
 The difference in structures is due to the function they perform such as digestion or breathing etc. In plants and animals, metameric segments are called metamers.
-More precisely, animal that has a segmented body, each segment is called somites and in plants, they are also known as phytomers.
+More precisely, an animal that has a segmented body, each segment is called somites and in plants, they are also known as phytomers.

 Metamerism in Animals

 Metamerism has a significant biological importance when it leads to metamers, which can also be defined as somites.
 They are significant because they perform a vital role in advanced locomotion.